A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Thematic analysis

 \subsubsection{Overview}

 The interest in GNNs has grown so extensively that the selected themes are actually not sufficient to cover all relevant application domains.
-However, since only a few papers would belong to each potential additional theme, they are grouped under the label ``Other Topics".
-A frequently discussed topic in this ``Other topics" category is cellular traffic prediction \cite{art_138, art_144, art_148, art_468, art_457}, in terms of SMS messages, calls, internet connections, phone's traffic statistics or locations, which are essential for the cellular network resource management system.
+However, since only a few papers would belong to each potential additional theme, they are grouped under the label \enquote{Other topics}.
+A frequently discussed topic in this \enquote{Other topics} category is cellular traffic prediction \cite{art_138, art_144, art_148, art_468, art_457, art_717, art_743}, in terms of SMS messages, calls, internet connections, phone's traffic statistics or locations, which are essential for the cellular network resource management system.
 Another topic included is modulation classification \cite{art_12, art_13, art_303, art_459, art_463}, which is the process of determining the modulation used at the transmitter based on observations of the received signal \cite{modulation_classification_definition}.
-Two further areas of investigation to be added are the study of user preferences \cite{art_147, art_151} to enable personalized experiences and recommendations, and anomalous IoT intrusion detection \cite{art_456, art_460}.
+Four further areas of investigation to be added are the study of product demand and user preferences \cite{art_744, art_147} to enable personalized experiences and recommendations, anomalous IoT intrusion detection \cite{art_456, art_460}, encrypted traffic classification \cite{art_118, art_679}.